Wizdish ROVR: Virtual reality sickness solution

 By enabling naturally intuitive full physicality of movement in virtual reality the ROVR seeks to solve the problem of virtual reality sickness.
 Virtual reality sickness is a type of motion sickness that occurs when movement is seen but not felt when immersed in virtual reality thereby disrupting visual-vestibular matching and proprioception of the body.
 It is reported that two thirds of virtual reality users experience virtual reality sickness.
 The ROVR aims to satisfy the body's need to feel the movement it is experiencing visually by having the user perform a variation of walking in place.
 Studies indicate that walking in place increases the sense of presence when using virtual reality as the proprioceptive information in the body resembles the visual stimulus being provided by the head-mounted display.
 People do not carry memories of how they move their legs when they walk because locomotion is largely autonomous, being controlled by a Central pattern generator.
-The ROVR, therefore, doesn't rely on the exact recreation of how the legs move during ambulation, rather, it aims to provide enough activity in the legs that approximates the sensation of ambulation to 'trick' the users mind into thinking they are walking normally.
+The ROVR, therefore, does not rely on the exact recreation of how the legs move during ambulation, rather, it aims to provide enough activity in the legs that approximates the sensation of ambulation to 'trick' the users mind into thinking they are walking normally.

 History

-Wizdish Ltd was founded in 2009 by Julian Williams.
+ROVR Systems Ltd was founded in 2009 by Julian Williams.
 Williams, an engineer for the BBC, had been experimenting with the idea of a 'VR treadmill' since 2001 and had applied for a US patent in 2003 which was granted in 2008.
 Williams was put in contact with Charles King, who holds a PhD in Physical metallurgy and the Science of Materials.
 King had links with several UK universities including University College London, King's College London, and Oxford Brookes University, the latter through a partnership that began when he was a consultant for Siemens.
 Together they developed and patented the low friction material used in the ROVR's platform base.

 ROVR1

-King and Williams built a prototype version of the ROVR and began selling it in 2012 on the Wizdish website under the name ROVR1.
+King and Williams built a prototype version of the ROVR and began selling it in 2012 on the ROVR Systems website under the name ROVR1.
 The ROVR1's containment frame consists of a waist high polymer ring supported by five polymer legs that adjoin a larger ring at the base of the ROVR1.
 This larger ring encircles the ROVR's patented, concave, low friction surface platform.
 Between its release in 2012 and 2016 the ROVR1, weighing in at 15kgs, had been actively tested by over 30,000 people.

 Sales of the ROVR1, along with funding from Liberty Global and Techstars, helped fund the development of the ROVR2.

 ROVR2

-Wizdish launched their ROVR2 at the VR World Congress 2017.
-The ROVR2 is a slightly heavier, more aesthetic version of Wizdish's initial prototype.
+ROVR Systems launched their ROVR2 at the VR World Congress 2017.
+The ROVR2 is a slightly heavier, more aesthetic version of ROVR Systems's initial prototype.
 It weighs 25kg.
 The containment frame consists of a waist high, stainless steel metal ring supported by two legs that connect to the ROVR2's base.
 The low friction platform of the ROVR2 also has higher sides than the ROVR1.
 It is also collapsible, making it portable.